Dialectical Materialism Exam: Final Paper -- 2018

 (i) How far apart are these two places that a moving body occupies?

 (ii) If your answer to (i) is that it doesn't matter, then that must mean that any distance will do.
 In that case, five kilometres is as good as a nanometre.
 In turn, this means that when you are, say, waiting for a bus, and the bus depot is five kilometres from the stop where you are stood, that bus must leave the depot at the exact same time as it arrives at your stop.

 (1) Where does the above inference go wrong?

 (2) Does this change your answer to (i)?
-If do, what is you new answer?
+If so, what is you new answer?

-(iii) Again, if Engels is right that a moving object is in two places at the same moment, that object must also be in a third place at the same time as it is in the second location, otherwise it will be stationary at the second location (since it has to be in the second and third place at the same time, too).
-But this must in like manner apply to the fourth and the fifth, the fifth and the sixth..., and so on.
+(iii) Again, if Engels is correct that a moving object is in two places at the same moment, it must also be in a third place at the same time as it is in the second, otherwise it will be stationary at the second location (since it also has to be in the second and third place at the same time).
+But this must apply to the third and the fourth, the fourth and the fifth, the fifth and the sixth..., and so on.
 In other words, a moving object must occupy every point in its trajectory at the same time.

 Explain in detail where this line of reasoning goes wrong.